abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_3_Algorithms/Lecture_3.md

 - n^2 - 2n + 1.

-- Asymptotc notation: Fancy way to descrive O/Ω/θ.
+- Asymptotic notation: Fancy way to describe O/Ω/θ.

-- Ω in the best way it will be n the less cuantitie of step.
+- Ω in the best way it will be n the less quantity of step.

 - Push the larger number in the step to the end.